-I agree with the overwhelming response of careerists to spend time networking and doing company research as a job seeker, instead of posting resumes.
-The facts are there: online job applications account fro 2-5% of job offers.
+I agree with the overwhelming response of careerists to spend time networking and doing company research as a job seeker, instead of posting resumes online.
+The facts are there: online job applications account for 2-5% of job offers.

 It’d be great if you could go out and buy a job at Walmart for someone you love but, unless you know something I don’t, retailers aren’t stocking their shelves with job requisitions (yet).

 The closest you can come to giving someone a job, is giving them someone that can give them a job.
 Continue reading this entry »

 Truth be told, some hiring managers will never read your cover letter.

 I know screeners who delete the cover letter immediately, some who forward it on to others but never read it themselves, and others who print it out only to staple it behind the resume.